walterhiggins/ickyjs/README.md

 ```

 If the `#root` element were updated frequently each call to `tNumberList` will generate new closures which will be kept around (not garbage collected).
-You can workaround this by specifying a distinct namespace which will be initialized (existing references in the namespace will be wiped out).
+You can work around this by specifying a distinct namespace which will be initialized (existing references in the namespace will be wiped out).
 You can use the `gnf` function to specify a new namespace and return a function which will populate the namespace.
 This is best illustrated by example: